Afudu/P4_OpenClassroom/README.md

     - Create and save tournaments.

-    - Start, postpone and resume tournament rounds.
+    - Start, postpone and resume tournament rounds at any time.

     - Input match scores.